jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 <img src="https://github.com/jfriedlein/usrmat_LS-Dyna_Fortran/blob/master/images/CONTROL_IMPLICIT_SOLUTION%20-%20Einstellungen.png" width="500">

-More details on the setup of these simulations will be given here in the future.
+More details on the setup of these simulations will be given here in the future (small appetiser: [Numerical example for LS-Dyna"](https://github.com/jfriedlein/Numerical_examples_in_LS-Dyna)).

 @todo maybe add one-element test, explain the settings and finish this section before the airport